 With the launch of i4T Global Version 3.0, the i4T Maintenance product suite is now categorised into i4T Maintenance Real Estate and i4T Maintenance Strata.
 Our Platform is highly versatile and scalable to businesses of all sizes, with innovative capabilities that simplify compliance while effectively managing a variety of properties.

 FinTech is a rapidly evolving industry, with new trends emerging every year.
-Discovering the latest fintech trends can provide you with new insights and help your Property Management company stay ahead of the competition by making smart business decisions for your organization’s future growth.
+Discovering the latest fintech trends can provide you with new insights and help your Property Management company stay ahead of the competition by making smart business decisions for your organisation’s future growth.
 The future of PropTech looks bright with AI, Robotic Process Automation, Smart Contracts, DeFi, and Virtual Reality all on the rise.